Credit guarantees for green investments

 To be eligible for a guarantee, a loan must amount to at least SEK 500 million.

-During 2021, the scope of the guarantee scheme is SEK 10 billion.
-On 8 September 2021, the Government proposed to increase the scope of the scheme by raising the limit from the previous SEK 15 billion to SEK 50 billion for 2022.
+During 2021, the scope of the guarantee scheme was SEK 10 billion.
+On 8 September 2021, the Government proposed to increase the scope of the scheme by raising the limit for 2022 from the previous SEK 15 billion to SEK 50 billion.
 After that, the scope of the guarantee scheme is estimated to be SEK 65 billion for 2023 and SEK 80 billion for 2024.
 The proposal also entails that the scheme is extended by one year.

-The Government's proposal for raising the limit of the guarantee scheme will be included in the Budget Bill presented to the Riksdag on 20 September 2021.
+The Government's proposal for raising the limit of the guarantee scheme was included in the Budget Bill presented to the Riksdag on 20 September 2021.

 Application for a credit guarantee for green investments

 All applicants must use the Debt Office’s application form.
-A number of appendices is to be attached with the application, as described in the application form.
+A number of appendices are to be attached with the application, as described in the application form.

 Under Related Content below, you will find the Application Form as well as Appendix 1 (Description of the Investment) and Appendix 2 (Environmental Assessment).